huggingface/blog/deep-rl-intro.md

 Take time to really grasp the material before continuing.
 It’s important to master these elements and having a solid foundations before entering the **fun part.**

-We published additional readings in the syllabus if you want to go deeper [ADD LINK README UNIT 1]
+We published additional readings in the syllabus if you want to go deeper 👉 https://github.com/huggingface/deep-rl-class/blob/main/unit1/README.md

 Naturally, during the course, **we’re going to use and explain these terms again**, but it’s better to understand them before diving into the next chapters.